-Kasol is the center of leisure valley.
+Kasol is the center of leisure valley of Himachal Pradesh.
 Parvati River habitats many small villages or hamlets on its banks.
 Kasol being busy with markets and cafes, often lacks the peace and silence you look at a hill station.
 This gap is filled by the stay these beautiful hamlets that are just on the peripheral of Kasol.

-The villages listed below do no miss out on the flavours of Kasol, moreover, they present their own uniqueness when you visit there.
+The nearby villages to Kasol listed below do not miss out on the flavours of Kasol, moreover, these Himalayan villages present their own uniqueness when you visit there.

 At the far end of the Parvati Valley in Himachal Pradesh, the village of Tosh is situated at a height of 7874 ft.
 A village that may lack big shopping complexes but definitely not missing the feeling of warmth is Tosh.
 The most picturesque village with a peculiar hash-like smell.

-There are guest houses near the entrance and the far end of the village.
+There are guest houses near the entrance and the far end of the village as well.
 A reason for this is the fact that tourism is a new factor in Tosh.
-All the accommodation here are budget friendly, so won't put a dent in your pocket.
+All the accommodation here are budget friendly, so won't put a dent in your budget.

 Image credit: parinde.com

 Located not too far away from the backpacker town of Kasol in Himachal Pradesh is the tiny village of Chalal.
 It can only be approached by foot from the town of Kasol by crossing a cable suspended bridge that has been built over the free flowing Parvati river.
 After crossing the bridge take the trail leading to the left and follow the narrow path that takes hikers through the forest of tall pine trees.
-This light trek will take you to the village.
+This light trek is the only way to reach Chalal from Kasol.

 Nearly all the houses in Chalal are old, traditional wooden houses which are made by keeping in mind the severe winter and heavy monsoon.
 Over the last few years, Chalal has become the hub for trance and psychedelic parties that happen deep in the forest near the village.
 These parties go on for days if not a week.
 The major crowd puller for these parties are world class DJ’s who come all the way to this beautiful valley just to perform for the music festival.